-This passage informs the Christmas story as much as any other in the Bible, and we are accustomed to reading it at this time of year.
-Though you encounter it regularly—look again.
-It is full of jaw-dropping, overwhelming, breath-taking, and stunning power.
+This passage informs the Christmas story as much as any other in the Bible.
+During this time of year, we are accustomed to reading it.
+Though you encounter it regularly—look at it again.
+It is full of jaw-dropping, overwhelming, breathtaking, and stunning power.
 Let me point out just three things.

 The Virgin Birth

 First, a virgin conceives and bears a son.
 Wow!
 We read this at least yearly and are accustomed to it.
 Be careful, and don’t let familiarity numb you to the amazing power on display here.
 There is only one way for a woman to get pregnant, and you know what it is.
 You get pregnant when you do what married people do, and you can’t get pregnant when you don’t do that.
 Talk of a virginal conception and birth sounds as possible as taking blood from turnips, bureaucratic efficiency, and other such oxymoronic things.
 That kind of thing just doesn’t happen.
 It can’t happen.
 But then God intervenes with his power.
 By an omnipotent display of sovereignty, he causes a woman to become pregnant even though she has never been with a man.
 Stupefying.
 Incredible.
 Awe-inspiring.